top of page

 Bird dog exercise.

-• Keep ribs and hips level
+• Keep your ribs and hips level.

-• Move slow and steady
+• Move slow and steady.

-Common mistake
+Common mistake:

-NOTE: if anything creates or amplifies your low back pain, make the move smaller and slower.
+NOTE: If anything creates or amplifies your low back pain, make the move smaller and slower.
 Your core should feel supported, not strained.

 How Often Should You Do Core Work?